vertigis/meridian-design/docs/design-language.md

 ![list](/img/list/list-active.png "Active Item State")

-Selected and Active states for list elements should showcase similar behaviour to the hover state.
+Selected and Active states for list elements should showcase similar behavior to the hover state.
 They must show that they are currently active, and visually distinct from the rest of the list elements.

 ---